 DPM Lawrence Wong at The Closing Session of the Ngee Ann Kongsi-IPS Citizens' Panel on Employment Resilience

-DPM Lawrence Wong | 25 March 2023
+PM Lawrence Wong | 25 March 2023

-Transcript of Speech by Deputy Prime Minister and Minister for Finance Lawrence Wong at The Closing Session of the Ngee Ann Kongsi-IPS Citizens' Panel on Employment Resilience on 25 March 2023.
+Transcript of speech by Deputy Prime Minister and Minister for Finance Lawrence Wong at the closing session of the Ngee Ann Kongsi-IPS Citizens' Panel on Employment Resilience on 25 March 2023.

 My Cabinet Colleague Dr Tan See Leng,